boluwatifeajayi/taskMaster/README.md

-Certainly!
-Here's a comprehensive README and documentation for your Expo app, incorporating all the modifications and features we've discussed:

 # Welcome to TaskMaster 📋

 TaskMaster is an Expo project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).
 It is a simple to-do list app built with React Native, Expo, and Redux.
 This app helps you stay organized and focused by allowing you to create, manage, and complete tasks effortlessly.